mvolkmann/blog/src/smalltalk/30-development-environment.md

 Other options do not change the aspect ratio of the image.

-To cover the window with an image where the right or bottom of the image can be clipped, set the following preference before sending `#backgroundImageData` to the running World:
+To cover the window with an image where the right or bottom of the image can be clipped, set the following preference BEFORE sending `#backgroundImageData` to the running World:

 ```smalltalk